Stratford School: History

 Stratford Grammar School, Grosvenor Road, originated in 1906, when West Ham Municipal Central Secondary (mixed) School was opened in Whalebone Lane and Tennyson Road, in buildings for 680, planned by the school board as a higher elementary school.
 The initial intake of 369 included the pupil-teachers from two centres opened by the school board in 1894 and given permanent buildings in Russell Road (1896) and Water Lane (1897).
 The last preparatory pupil-teachers were selected in 1909, and from 1912 bursaries were granted to intending teachers who followed a full secondary course.
 This bursary scheme ended in 1936.
 The school was enlarged in 1914, c.1920, and again in 1931.
-Between the two world wars, when attendance was about 600, its reputation was very high.
-The word 'Central' was dropped from its name in 1925.
+Between the two world wars, when attendance was about 600, its reputation as a central school was very high.
+The term 'Central' was dropped from its name in 1925.
 The school was partly destroyed by bombing in 1941, after which some temporary huts were added.
-It was renamed Stratford Grammar School in 1945, and in 1958 it was transferred to new buildings on the site of the former Upton Lane school.
+It became Stratford Grammar School in 1945, and in 1958 it was transferred to new buildings on the site of the former Upton Lane school.

 In 1960 the Head Teacher was Mr Arnold G Burness and there was a four form entry of about 120 pupils per year.
 There was also a lower and upper sixth form.

 It became a sixth-form-entry comprehensive in 1972.

 The school officially gained academy status on 1 August 2011.
 It gets GCSE results well above average.